 When His work was done, Christ returned to Heaven and to the glory He shared with His Father, with greater wealth than He had before.
 He had purchased salvation for all the people He had redeemed.

 Jesus Yielded His Right to a Good Reputation

 In Heaven, Jesus is continually worshipped and His name highly honored.
 He is the King of kings and the Lord of lords.
 When Jesus came into the world, however, He “made himself of no reputation” (Philippians 2:7).

 - Rather than being born into wealth and prominence, Jesus was born into poverty and obscurity.
 His hometown was of such poor repute that when Philip first told Nathanael about Christ, Nathanael retorted, “Can there any good thing come out of Nazareth?”
 (John 1:46).

 - The manner of Mary’s conception of Christ probably cast suspicion on the circumstances surrounding Jesus’ birth.

-- Christ’s ultimate humiliation came when He was arrested, falsely accused, and crucified.
+- Christ’s ultimate humiliation came when, although without sin or guilt, He was arrested, falsely accused, and crucified.
 “Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree” (Galatians 3:13).